dimitri-nicolo/calico/maintenance/mcm/fine-tune-deployment.md

 When defining roles and permissions across your clusters, make note of the following:

-- All users that log into the {{site.prodname}} Manager UI must use a valid service account or user account in the management cluster.
+- All users that log in to the {{site.prodname}} Manager UI must use a valid service account or user account in the management cluster.
 - When the management cluster performs actions on a managed cluster, it passes the user ID of the current logged in user to the managed cluster for authorization.
 As a requirement, the user must have the same username defined across the management cluster and managed clusters.
 A user can have different permissions for accessing resources in each managed cluster, as defined by Kubernetes Role and ClusterRole objects, but the username used in the corresponding RoleBinding and ClusterRoleBinding objects must always match what is in the management cluster.

 #### Review user permissions for managed cluster log data